eunrcn/tp/docs/DeveloperGuide.md

 #### Execution Steps

 1. Parsing:
-- The input arguments are parsed to extract the index and the new values for the person's details.
+- The input arguments are parsed to extract the index and the new values for the internship application's details.
 2. Validation:
 - The validity of the index and the absence of duplicate prefixes are verified.
 3. Creation of Edit Descriptor: